wallker0/main/c# eth profitswitch/readme.md

 windows startup programs folder.

-In this version its only possible to see the outputs in BRL currency, might consider adding USD fixed later.
+In this version its only possible to see the outputs in BRL currency, might consider adding USD toggle later.

 [profitswitch]
 - profitswitch.exe